Paul-Cheeseman/Stream3-Project/README.md

 - stripe (1.73.0), this is probably worth a mention by itself

+jQuery code within the stripe.js file within the purchase app, is code supplied by the Code Institute https://www.codeinstitute.net/

 Login/logout app, it is based on code supplied by the Code Institute https://www.codeinstitute.net/ but has been changed, outline how!